taylorharwin/QueryString/README.md

 ## Areas of interest
 Supporting nested queries, like '?name[first]=Taylor&name[last]=Harwin'.
 In a Node production environment, it might make more sense to use Node's built-in QueryString module for aspects of this feature.
-My basis for writing this code made me want to eliminate external dependencies
+My basis for writing this code was to implement a set of specifications using the most straightforward code with the least amount of overhead.